Someone asked me what my mold avoidance story was, so I will try to write down the highlights of it here.

 So then I sent in a sample of my living room carpet to Mouldworks and it came back with several different kinds of toxic mold living in it.
 Plus a toxin producing bacteria.
 I did Dr. Shoemaker's basic panel of blood tests at the time, and the results pointed to mold poisoning.
 The genetic test, the HLA-DR test, showed I had a mold-susceptible haplotype.

 So I decided to move.
 I sorted my possessions and put about half of them into storage.
+The rest of them I donated or threw away.
 Very soon after I settled into a new temporary place with new stuff, I noticed that I had more energy.
 And the big difference was that I no longer felt the constant agonizing misery that I had felt for 18 years.
 It felt like going from being half alive to fully alive, although still sick.